 - 1. Employee benefit records, other than year-end leave balance reports and the official copy of retirement enrollment records, will be retained for three (3) years after employee separation or eligibility for the benefit has expired.
 Year-end leave balance reports and the official copy of retirement enrollment records will be retained for the full 75 years. - 2.
-Withholding allowance certificates (W-4 forms) and wage and tax statements (W-2 forms) will be retained for five (5) years after employee separation or after the form has been superseded.

-3. Records relating to employee leave requests will be retained for three (3) years after completion of an audit of these records.
+Withholding allowance certificates (W-4 forms) and wage and tax statements (W-2 forms) will be retained for five (5) years after employee separation or after the form has been superseded. - 3.
+Records relating to employee leave requests will be retained for three (3) years after completion of an audit of these records.

-At time of separation from employment, personnel files may be replaced with a summary file which is retained in lieu of the original file.
-Summary files contain the following pertinent information condensed from the personnel files: appointments, resignations, promotions, salary history, years of service and all accumulated leave.
+At the time of an employee's separation from employment, the personnel files-may be replaced with a summary file which is retained in lieu of the original file.
+Summary files contain the following pertinent information condensed from the personnel files: appointments, resignations, promotions, salary history, years of service, and all accumulated leave.